cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 The local greedy algorithm begins by selecting the column in the heatmap with the highest number of occurrences and grouping rows that minimize the distance from that column.
 In this case, the darkest cell—representing the highest value—lies at the intersection of "Security and protection" and "Security."
 From there, we move up and down within the same column, selecting principles that close the gap, namely "Persistence," "Privacy and minimal disclosure," and "Verifiability and authenticity."
 These principles form the "Security" category, named after the column.

 We then repeat the process, moving to the first column and selecting the two rows with the highest values.
 Continuing to move up and down, we include the closest value: "Existence and representation."
 This group is named after its corresponding column: "Controllability."
-At the end of these steps, we define five groups of principles, as shown in Table 5.
+At the end of these steps, we defined five groups of principles, as shown in Table 5.

 ###### Discussion and limitations
-Despite being efficient and effective for certain problems, the greedy local approach does not account for the overall problem structure, often leading to solutions that are locally optimal but globally suboptimal.[^park] In our case, part of the result depends on the starting point, and since the greedy approach lacks backtracking or global adjustments, it only considers the present step without planning ahead, which can result in poor outcomes.
-Therefore, while a greedy local approach is fast and simple, it often sacrifices accuracy for efficiency, making it unsuitable for global optimization.
-For this reason, our next choice aims to minimize the distance between objects within the same cluster, and reports the result.
+Although the greedy approach is efficient and effective for certain problems, it has a rigid structure that relies on the next local best step to find a locally optimal solution, while it may not account for the overall problem structure.[^rai] Since we do not know the data distribution, a locally optimal solution may differ from the globally optimal one.[^park] Furthermore, the greedy approach lacks backtracking or global adjustments - it considers only the present step without planning ahead, which can lead to suboptimal results.
+Therefore, we aim to explore alternative techniques that have a less rigid structure and may lead to different clustering.

 ![Heatmap](/definition/images/clusters/Heatmap.png)
 *Figure 9: Author mentions across principles and categories.*

 ##### B) K-Means
-K-Means is one of the most popular and simple clustering algorithms, which generates clusters in the form of centroids surrounded by the points within a cluster.[^rai] The letter k in K-Means stands for the number of centroids for the clustering, and is a parameter defined at priori.
-Subsequently, each point is assigned to the cluster with the closest centroid, which leads to minimize the intra-cluster distances; namely, the distance between objects of the same cluster.
-The procedure of K-Means follows the steps:[^saxena]
+K-Means is an iterative method that can find a local minimum but has a less rigid structure compared to a purely local greedy search.
+It generates clusters in the form of centroids and minimize the intra-cluster distances; namely, the distance between objects of the same cluster.[^rai] It is popular for its simplicity and works conveniently with numerical attributes.[^rai] These are the reasons why we have choosen this algorithm as next clustering technique.
+The letter k in K-Means stands for the number of centroids, and is a parameter defined at priori, minimizing the sum of squared distances between points and centroids.
+Steps are then iterated as follows:[^saxena]
 1. Initialization: Choose the number of clusters K.
 2. Select k random points as initial centroids.
 These points represent initial group centroids.
 3. Calculate the objects distance to centroids.